 Areas of Study

-The School of Urban Affairs and Public Policy comprises of the following four academic units.
-Click on the name of each department to read more information about each.
+The School of Urban Affairs and Public Policy comprises of the following five academic units.
+To find the program that is right for you click on the name of the department.

 The 48-hour Master's degree in City & Regional Planning prepares students for careers concerned with the physical development of communities, and the interaction of that development with the social, economic, and environmental well-being of communities.
 The program is fully accredited by the Planning Accreditation Board.
 Undergraduate students can pursue a Bachelor of Professional Studies with a concentration in Urban Studies.